1. The Generative Engine as a Function

 | Impression | Measure visibility | Impwc, Imppwc, Impsubj |

-| Optimization | Governs GE utility | maxr E[f(Imp, Rel)] |
+| Optimization | GE utility | maxr E[f(Imp, Rel)] |

 Generative engines are probabilistic pipelines that optimize for contextual answer quality under strict latency and memory constraints.